 What form(s) does this medication come in?

-Each yellow, D-shaped, film-coated, biconvex tablet, engraved "R 10" on one side and nothing on the other side, contains 10 mg of cyclobenzaprine hydrochloride.
-Nonmedicinal ingredients: corn starch, hydroxypropyl cellulose, hypromellose, lactose, magnesium stearate, polyethylene glycol, polysorbate, colloidal silicone dioxide, titanium dioxide, and yellow iron oxide.
+Each butterscotch yellow, film-coated, D-shaped tablet, engraved with "111" on one side and nothing on the other side, contains 10 mg of cyclobenzaprine hydrochloride.
+Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl cellulose, hypromellose, lactose, magnesium stearate, polysorbate 80, pregelatinized starch, yellow iron oxide, and purified water.

 How should I use this medication?